cloudposse-archives/tfmask/README.md

 If you answer "yes" to any of these questions, then look no further!

-* Have you ever wished you could easily filter sensitive output from a `terraform plan`?
+* Have you ever wished you could easily filter sensitive output from a `terraform plan` or `terraform apply`?
-* Do you use terraform providers that leak sensitive data to `stdout`?
+* Do you use terraform providers that leak sensitive data to `stdout` (e.g. `terraform-github-provider`)?

 **Yes?** Great!
 Then this utility is for you.